sudipfgcu/intro_cybersecurity/README.md

 ## Step 1: Setup

 1. **Download the EliteWrap Software**:
-   - Download `elitewrap.zip` from the provided link.
+   - Download `elitewrap.zip` from the provided link. ( Password is 'p4ssw0rd' )
    - Extract the contents of the zip file to your desired location.

 ## Step 2: Prepare Your Environment